 - What is a User Interface (UI)?

-- What do UX and UI have in common?
+- What are the similarities of UX and UI design?

 - When do I need a UX Designer and when a UI Designer?